Nagasaki45/UnsocialVR/README.md

 ### PureData Ward & Tsukahara server note

 This TCP server can serve only one client at a time.
 If you are running multiple clients on the same machine (with the Simulator scene, for development/debugging), go to the `Player.prefab` and change the port to something else.
 Create another copy of the Pd patch and update the port there as well.
 No build the project and you have a new client and a new server that work with their own port.
 Make sure not to commit these changes into version control!

+### Deep disfluency server note

+If you don't need it, or don't have enough "free minutes" on your IBM Watson plan, use the `deep_disfluency_mock.py` script.
+It will spin a TCP server that will consume the audio stream and do nothing about it.